Lucas-Pichette/lucas-pichette/README.md

 ## Lucas Pichette

-I'm someone who you should remember;
+I'm someone you should remember;
 <ul>
   <li>I'm an aspiring <a href="https://www.lucaspichette.com/">AWS Solutions Architect</a></li>
   <li>See the project I'm currently working on <a href="http://127.0.0.1:5500/index.html">here</a></li>